Inherited an Apartment: Your Strategic 7-Step Plan for Making the Right Decisions

 FAQ

-What is the allowance for inheritance tax?
+What are the allowances for inheritance tax?

-The allowance depends on the degree of kinship.
-For spouses, it is €500,000; for children, €400,000; for grandchildren, €200,000; and for siblings and most other heirs, only €20,000.
+The tax-free allowances depend on the degree of kinship.
+For spouses, it is €500,000, for children €400,000, for grandchildren €200,000, and for siblings as well as most other heirs, only €20,000.

 What is a certificate of inheritance and do I always need it?